California Polytechnic State University football team plane crash: Accident

+Meanwhile, the Curtiss C-46 Commando aircraft was loaded until it was 2,000 lb above its maximum certificated gross takeoff weight of 47,100 lb.
+Upon takeoff, the left engine partially lost power.

+An investigation of the accident concluded that there was a partial power loss in the left engine before the crash.

-In its final report, the CAB Probable Cause statement was "The accident was due to loss of control during a premature lift-off.
+The Civil Aeronautics Board (CAB)'s final report said, "The accident was due to loss of control during a premature lift-off.
 Contributing factors were the overweight aircraft, weather conditions, and partial loss of power in the left engine."

 Aftermath

 The pilot who made the decision to take off was flying on a certificate that had been revoked, but he was allowed to fly pending an appeal.
-Following the crash, the Arctic-Pacific Company lost its certificate to charter airplanes.
+After the crash, the Arctic-Pacific Company lost its certificate to charter airplanes.

-Among the survivors was quarterback Ted Tollner, later the head coach at USC and San Diego State.
-At the time of the crash, Bowling Green State had been the easternmost opposing school ever to play football against Cal Poly.
-The university canceled the final three games of the 1960 season.